TimotejZavski/Mention-plugin-for-TinyMCE-v7/README.md

 ## License

-This project is MIT licensed - free to use in both personal and commercial projects.
+This project is WTFPL licensed

-Created by Timotej Žavski
+Created by Raca